KhartesViewer/khartes/README.md

 find even a small area, then you may need to create another high-resolution data volume.

-## Building and working with the segment
+## Building and modifying the segment

 At this point you are ready to build the segment.
 As you saw in the video, you simply add nodes to the